andygrunwald/Gerrie/docs/configuration/index.rst

 Configuration
 ###############

-*Gerrie* supports two ways to pass a configuration in: Options + Arguments and configuration file.
+*Gerrie* supports two ways to pass a configuration in: **Options + Arguments** and **configuration file**.
 There is no need for a configuration file.
 All settings can be passed by options and arguments.

 Advantage of using a configuration file:

 * Shorter commands
 * Simple versioning of configuration file

 Advantage of using options + arguments:

 * More flexible, because you don`t need to modify a file

 Next to the 0 and 1 solution you can combine both worlds.
-You can add a configuration file by option **--config-file* and overwrite attributes from the configuration file by options added to the command.
+You can add a configuration file by option *--config-file* and overwrite attributes from the configuration file by options added to the command.
 The options got a **higher** priority as the attributes from the configuration file.
 The arguments will be **merged** with the Gerrit instances configured in the configuration file.

 Example configuration file:
 .. code:: yaml

     Database: